Here, you’ll find info about all kinds of music-making that I’m involved in.

 If you have any queries, feel free to drop me a line via email.

-Also, we’re on Facebook too!
+Also, Murphy’s Law are on Facebook too!
 Feel free to visit and ‘like’ our page!

 February 8, 2013